Fuel economy in aircraft: Past

 Modern jet aircraft have twice the fuel efficiency of the earliest jet airliners.
 Late 1950s piston airliners like the Lockheed L-1049 Super Constellation and DC-7 were 1% to 28% more energy-intensive than 1990s jet airliners which cruise 40 to 80% faster.
 The early jet airliners were designed at a time when air crew labor costs were higher relative to fuel costs.
 Despite the high fuel consumption, because fuel was inexpensive in that era the higher speed resulted in favorable economical returns since crew costs and amortization of capital investment in the aircraft could be spread over more seat-miles flown per day.

-Productivity including speed went from around 150 ASK/MJ*km/h for the 1930s DC-3 to 550 for the L-1049 in the 1950s, and from 200 for the DH-106 Comet 3 to 900 for the 1990s B737-800.
+Productivity including speed went from around 150 ASK/MJ*km/h for the 1930s DC-3 to 550 for the L-1049 in the 1950s, and from 200 for the DH-106 Comet 3 to 900 for the 1990s Boeing 737-800.

 Today's turboprop airliners have better fuel-efficiency than current jet airliners, in part because of their propellers.
 In 2012, turboprop airliner usage was correlated with US regional carriers' fuel efficiency.